-Glaucoma describes a group of eye diseases that harm the optic nerve that connects the eye to the brain.
-Open-angle glaucoma is the most common form.
+Glaucoma is a groups of eye diseases that can damage the eye nerve.
+Damage to the nerve can lead to poor eyesight and blindness.
+Open-angle glaucoma is the most common type.

 |Copyright © Nucleus Medical Media, Inc.|

 Fluid is made inside the eye.
 Glaucoma is caused by fluid that drains too slowly.
-This can increase pressure in the eye and harm the optic nerve.
+This can increase pressure in the eye and damage the eye nerve.

-There may not be symptoms in the early stages.
-When symptoms happen, there may be:
+Open angle glaucoma may not have symptoms in the early stages.
+When symptoms happen, they may be:

 - Problems driving at night

 - Problems seeing things that are close up

 - Reading more slowly than usual

 The eye doctor will ask about symptoms and health history.